TurnOfAFriendlyCard/Domoticz-GPSLogger-Plugin/README.md

 19. Repeat these steps for every mobile phone involved.
 Take care to use different `Idx` numbers (step D12).

 ### E. Locations
 The plugin comes with a file `locations.txt`.
 In this files you may define your own locations.
 Instead of showing the full address in the `location` device the shortname will be shown.
-The file may look like this (first line not to be changed or removed):
+The file may look like this (first line not to be changed or removed - no empty lines in the file):

-`Name,Latitude,Longitude,Radius`
+`Name,Latitude,Longitude,Radius`<br />

-`Town Hall Rotterdam,51.922710,4.479160,50`
+`Town Hall Rotterdam,51.922710,4.479160,50`<br />
+`Tower Brigde London,51.505815,-0.075255,100`<br />
+`Eiffel Tower Paris,48.858278,2.294470,50`<br />

 Multiple lines for your own locations can be defined.